CCnova/Customers_Project/README.md

 Before jumping to the API you need Django installed, you can follow the instructions here: https://docs.djangoproject.com/en/3.2/intro/install/ <br /> <br />

+You can setup the project running one single command, open a terminal and type: <br />
+    python manage.py setup_project <br /> <br />

+In case the above fail, you can follow the instructions below.

 To run the application you need to install some packages first, please open a terminal and run this commands: <br />
 (1)    pip install django-extensions <br />
 (2)    pip install python-dotenv <br />